arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/connectivity-tutorial/content.md

 ![Running the Ethernet sketch on the Opta in the Arduino IDE](assets/opta-ethernet.png)

-If you want to take a deeper look at what features the **Ethernet** library has to offer, please go [here](https://www.arduino.cc/reference/en/libraries/ethernet/).
+If you want to take a deeper look at what features the **Ethernet** library has to offer, [take a look at the API reference page](https://www.arduino.cc/reference/en/libraries/ethernet/).

 ### Bluetooth® Low Energy